Compensation & Benefits Data

 In a world of opinions, having the right information to make decisions matters.

-It takes having the right information to stay competitive in making the best laid plans to recruit and keep great staff and leaders for your program.
+It takes having the right information to stay competitive in the recruitment and retention of great staff and leaders for your program.

-- Includes data from more than 70 Head Start programs
+- Includes data from 69 Head Start programs

 - Are based on the Office of Head Start “Guide for Conducting a Wage and Fringe Benefits Comparability Survey”